jdrestre/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 1-search_replace.py | 1.
 Search and replace | Write a function that replaces all occurrences of an element by another in a new list.
 2-uniq_add.py | 2.
 Unique addition | Write a function that adds all unique integers in a list (only once for each integer).
 3-common_elements.py | 3.
 Present in both | Write a function that returns a set of common elements in two sets.
+4-only_diff_elements.py | 4.
+Only differents | Write a function that returns a set of all elements present in only one set.